-This EASY keto pumpkin pie recipe with homemade coconut flour crust is the best keto sugar-free dessert for Thanksgiving.
+This easy keto pumpkin pie recipe with homemade coconut flour crust is a great keto sugar-free dessert for Thanksgiving or any other occasion.
 You will love its rich, smooth pumpkin filling with delicious pumpkin spices flavor and homemade buttery keto pie crust.

 Let me guide you on how you can make a bursting in flavor keto-friendly pumpkin pie to share with your family and friends this Thanksgiving.

-I love to recommend my keto coconut flour pie recipe for sweet pies because it:
+I love to recommend my keto coconut flour pie recipe for sweet pies because:

 First, choose the keto pie crust you prefer, the almond flour pie crust or the coconut flour pie crust.
 Then, gather the ingredients and prepare the crust following my recipe.
 Prick and pre-bake the crust for 10 minutes with a piece of foil on top of the pie pan to prevent the crust from browning on the sides.